RisingStack/oneshot-budapest/README.md

 # Speak at ONE-SHOT Budapest!

-Date: TBA (November, 2014)
+Date: November 21th, 2014

-Venue: TBA
+Venue: Design Terminal, Budapest

 ONE-SHOT is a one day single track speaker series presented by NodeConf.